The Magic Circle (Waterhouse paintings)

 The Magic Circle is an 1886 oil painting in the Pre-Raphaelite style by John William Waterhouse.
 Two copies of the painting were produced.
-The paintings and a study depict a witch or sorceress using a wand to draw a fiery magic circle on the Earth to create a ritual space for her ceremonial magic.
+The two paintings and a study depict a witch or sorceress using a wand to draw a fiery magic circle on the Earth to create a ritual space for her ceremonial magic.
 As was common in the period, Waterhouse repeated his subject on a smaller scale, probably at the request of a collector.

 History

 The larger prime version of The Magic Circle was shown at the Royal Academy in 1886, the year after Waterhouse was elected an Associate member.
 Coming after Consulting the Oracle and St. Eulalia, this was Waterhouse's third exhibit with a supernatural theme in as many years.
 The painting was well received at its exhibition, and was purchased for £650 the same year by the Tate Gallery, through the Chantrey Bequest.
 The painting was extremely successful with the critics and public alike.

 The smaller 1886 version of The Magic Circle measures 88 cm (34.6 in) high and 60 cm (23.6 in) wide.
-It is held by a private collector.
+A private collector holds it.
 Waterhouse painted a c.
 1886 study for The Magic Circle, 61.5 cm (24.2 in) high and 41.2 cm (16.2 in) wide, also held by a private collector.
 He initially sketched the composition in a sepia pen and ink version in 1880–1881.

 The Magic Circle was on display at the National Gallery of Australia as part of the Love and Desire exhibition (December 2018 – April 2019).

 Description

-In a style typical of Waterhouse, the main character is a lone, female figure, placed centrally on the canvas.
-The surrounding landscape is hazy, as though it is not quite real, and the background figures are only discernible on close inspection, deliberately ensuring the witch is the only image of importance.
+In a style typical of his work, Waterhouse depicts a lone female figure in the middle foreground, surrounded by a landscape that is hazy, as though not quite real.
+In the background, at least one figure is dimly perceptible, maintaining almost exclusive focus on the foreground figure.

-Waterhouse paid careful attention to the angles employed in this work, balancing the circle the figure is drawing around herself by the use of a triangle – her straight arm, extended by the straight stick, held out at 25 degrees to her erect body.
-The witch's power is emphasised by the determined face, by her exclusion of the ravens and frog – popular symbols representing magic – and by her command over the smoke pillar.
+Waterhouse paid careful attention to the angles employed in this work, balancing the circle the figure is drawing around herself by using a triangle – her straight arm, extended by the straight stick, held out at 25 degrees to her erect body.
+The determined face emphasises the witch's power, her exclusion of the ravens and frog (popular symbols of magic), and her command over the smoke pillar.
 Instead of billowing outwards or being affected by the wind, it remains in a straight line.
-A live snake ouroboros loops around the woman's neck.
+A live snake coils around the woman's neck.

-The Magic Circle is similar in composition to Waterhouse's later 1916 painting, Miranda - The Tempest, which also portrays a woman associated with magic.
-Miranda wears a similar dress to the witch in The Magic Circle, and her face can also only be seen in profile.
-Unlike Frederick Sandys' portrayals of sorceresses, such as his 1864 Morgan le Fay and 1868 Medea, Waterhouse chose to make his witch's face intent and intriguing, as opposed to malevolent.
+The Magic Circle is similar in composition to Waterhouse's later 1916 painting, Miranda – The Tempest, which also portrays a woman associated with magic.
+Miranda wears a dress similar to the witch in The Magic Circle, and her face can only be seen in profile.
+Unlike Frederick Sandys' portrayals of sorceresses, such as his 1864 Morgan le Fay and 1868 Medea, Waterhouse depicted his witch with an intent, but not malevolent, facial expression.